Eczema

 ill allergic rash dermatitis eczema skin of patient

-Eczema, also known as atopic dermatitis, is a skin disease that occurs in people of all ages – though children are most prone to developing it.
-Approximately 35 million people in the U.S. have eczema, the vast majority of who are children under age 5.
-The condition causes chronically dry patches of skin and itching at all ages.
-The discomfort from eczema leads to constant scratching, which can in turn cause secondary complications, such as infection.
-It is important to seek dermatological treatment for eczema if you or your child is suffering from any of the signs and symptoms of this disease.
+Eczema, also known as atopic dermatitis, is a chronic skin condition that affects individuals of all ages, though it is most commonly diagnosed in children.
+In fact, approximately 35 million people in the U.S. have eczema, with the majority being children under the age of 5.
+Eczema is characterized by persistently dry patches of skin and intense itching.
+The discomfort caused by eczema often leads to frequent scratching, which can result in secondary complications, such as skin infections.
+It is important to seek dermatological care if you or your child is experiencing any of the signs or symptoms of eczema.

 Frequently Asked Questions